oktadev/okta-blog/_source/_posts/2022-01-05-auth-patterns-php-microservices.md

 }
 ```

-Register this middleware in Microservice C’s kernel and add the following to `.env` for this microservice:
+Register this middleware in Microservice C's kernel and add the following to `.env` for this microservice:

 ```bash
 OKTA_DOMAIN=https://{your okta domain}
 OKTA_CLIENT_ID={your client id}
 ```

-Now, when you call the gateway’s `/service3` endpoint, it will forward the request to Microservice C, which will subsequently perform an introspection to see if the token has been revoked.
-You can see this in action by taking your access token from Postman and revoking it with [Okta’s revoke endpoint](https://developer.okta.com/docs/guides/revoke-tokens/revokeatrt/).
+Now, when you call the gateway's `/service3` endpoint, it will forward the request to Microservice C, which will subsequently perform an introspection to see if the token has been revoked.
+You can see this in action by taking your access token from Postman and revoking it with [Okta's revoke endpoint](https://developer.okta.com/docs/guides/revoke-tokens/revokeatrt/).
 This will cause subsequent requests to `/service3` to fail when using that token.
 If you use this same token to call `/service1`, you will find that it still works, as this service only does local JWT validation and is not aware that the token has been revoked elsewhere.

 ### Client Credentials Grant